-- Why have they asked for this? - Cause previously...
+- Why have they asked for this?

+- Cause previously...

-kept records and there were problems.
+In past years, they say, the Corporation has My God half of La Rinconada would be dead kept records and there were problems.
 There was trafficking of gold (Bolivia-Brazil).
 Why don't they monitor the men?
 Why don't they go after them like they do with my compañera?

+- But...

-- But... - It is not a crime for a woman...
+- It is not a crime for a woman...

-I'm going to say this harshly.
+- I'm going to say this harshly.
+It is that in La Rinconada it seems like the

-It is that in La Rinconada it seems like the men are bugged if a woman excels.
+- men are bugged if a woman excels.

-- You can't generalize it like that ma'am. - Well...
+- You can't generalize it like that ma'am.

+- Well...

-It might be.
+- It might be.
 No?
 I'm not saying that all men are like that.

 That's why I'm saving.

-But the men here in La Rinconada...
+- But the men here in La Rinconada... - When you say "the" you're generalizing ma'am!

-- When you say "the" you're generalizing ma'am! - Well, I apologize, you are excluded!
+- Well, I apologize, you are excluded!
 As I was saving...
 We the pallaqueras have existed for many years in La Rinconada.